-Your Medical Care providers will also be able to help you learn the best methods of how to lift things properly, how to use good posture, how to get out of bed or stand up properly, etc. These efforts can sometimes help prevent your separation from worsening and give you a chance to recover as much as possible without surgery.
+Your Medical Care providers will also be able to help you learn the best methods of how to lift things properly, how to use good posture, how to get out of bed properly etc. These efforts can sometimes help prevent your separation from worsening and give you a chance to recover as much as possible without surgery.

 Tummy Tuck & Abdominal Muscle Repair or Belt Lipectomy

-- Surgery may be performed if the separation is larger than 2 centimeters.
+- Surgery may be performed if the separation is larger than 2 centimetres.

-- During a complete Tummy Tuck and abdominal muscle repair (abdominal corrective surgery) for diastasis recti, your Plastic Surgeon will tighten the muscles, remove extra skin and reduce excess body fat, and bring the abdominal muscles back together.
+- During a complete Tummy Tuck procedure (abdominal corrective surgery), a qualified Plastic Surgeon will tighten your abdominal muscles, remove additional skin and reduce excess body fat.
+This procedure will also help to bring the abdominal muscles back together.

-- After healing, this allows them to work more effectively again, making all those pilates exercises or crunches actually have a far better effect!
+- This means, all those pilates exercises or crunches will actually have a far better effect.

 Some women may only need the muscle tightened, which can be done through a small incision in the bikini line.
 Patients with a large amount of excess skin will need a more involved surgery – a full tummy tuck.
 In this procedure, the muscle is tightened, extra skin is removed, and belly button is relocated.